marckassay/PowerBolt/README.md

 ```

 .SYNOPSIS
-Stores NuGet API key to be used with Publish-Module
+Stores NuGet API key to be used with Publish-ModuleToNuGetGallery

 .DESCRIPTION
-Stores NuGet API key in the registry so that when Publish-Module is called it will retrieve the key without you having to copy-and-paste it into the command line.
+Stores NuGet API key in the registry so that when Publish-ModuleToNuGetGallery is called it will retrieve the key without you having to copy-and-paste it into the command line.

 .INPUTS
 None